 1. Design and Decoration:

-• Muinkpark was designed in the 19th century and has a romantic, landscape style.
+• Muinkpark was designed in the 19th century and has a romantic, landscaped style.

-• The park features winding paths, lawns, flower beds and shady trees, which contribute to the relaxing atmosphere.
+• The park features winding paths, lawns, flowerbeds, and shady trees, contributing to a relaxing atmosphere.

-• Walking and Cycling Paths: The park has well-maintained paths that are ideal for walking, jogging and cycling.
+• Walking and Cycling Paths: The park features well-maintained paths ideal for walking, jogging, and cycling.

 • Play Areas: There are play areas for children, making the park a popular destination for families.